top of page

 Why do I wake at 3am and feel anxious?

-This is most commonly related to cortisol and adrenaline release — often triggered by blood sugar dips or stress physiology.
+This is most commonly related to cortisol and adrenaline release — often triggered by blood sugar dips or high stress.

 Does melatonin fix this?